INFIBIO/infibio/cell_shape_reconstruction/classification_model/README.md

 # Cell classification using YOLOv5 model

-The run_yolo_img.m function is already implemented in do_features_extraction.m to extract the features and classify bbox for further analysis.
+The classification.m function is already implemented in do_features_extraction.m to extract the features and classify bbox for further analysis.

 To use the cell classification model developed with YOLOv5, follow these steps: